docker-archive/docker-registry/README.md

 The default environment is `dev`.

-NOTE: it's possible to load environment variables from the config file with a simple syntax: _env:VARIABLENAME.
+NOTE: it's possible to load environment variables from the config file with a simple syntax: `_env:VARIABLENAME[:DEFAULT]`.
 Check this syntax in action in the example below...

 #### Example config